ShashavaGlava

-It was originally released in June 1993 on Au Go Go.
-In 1995, when Spiderbait signed to Polygram, the album was reissued on the new label.
+It was originally released in February 1993 on Au Go Go.
+Some time after Spiderbait signed to Polygram, the album was reissued on the new label.

 Track listing

-Note: The original Au Go Go release has incorrect track marks.
-The song "Shashavaglava" is split over two tracks, while "Invisible Man" and "K.C.R." appear as a single track.
+Note: Some releases have incorrect track marks.
+The song "ShaShaVaGlava" is split over two tracks, while "Invisible Man" and "K.C.R." appear as a single track.
 This causes the track numbers of the intervening tracks to be offset by one.
-The problem was corrected in later pressings.
-It also appears like this in the iTunes release.
+The issue is also present in the iTunes and Spotify release.